pulp/pulp_installer/roles/pulp/README.md

 * `pulp_source_dir`: Optional.
 Absolute path to pulpcore source code.
 If present, pulpcore will be installed from source in editable mode.
 Also accepts a pip VCS URL, to (for example) install the master branch.
-* `pulp_plugin_source_dir`: Optional.
-Absolute path to pulpcore-plugin source code.
-If present, pulpcore-plugin will be installed from source in editable mode.
-Also accepts a pip VCS URL, to (for example) install the master branch.
 * `pulp_user`: User that owns and runs Pulp.
 Defaults to "pulp".
 * `pulp_user_id`: Integer value of uid for the `pulp_user`.
 Defaults to nothing and uid is assigned by the system.